lennartvrg/dlog/dlog_nodejs/README.md

 With the API_KEY generated, you are ready to install the module and configure dlog.

-**6. Install and configure dlog_nodejs**
+# **6. Install and configure dlog-nodejs**

-You can install the package using `npm install dlog_nodejs` or `yarn add dlog_nodejs` and configure it either for regular or serverless environments.
+You can install the package using `npm install dlog-nodejs` or `yarn add dlog-nodejs` and configure it either for regular or serverless environments.
 To see how this is done, please consult the [Basic Example](#basic) or [AWS Lambda Example](#serverless-functions).